jennybc/googlesheets/vignettes/formulas-and-formatted-numbers.md

 #> 4     3.141593e+00         4.5678
 #> 5     3.600000e-01         5.6789
 ```

+Fixed it!
+First column is numeric.
+And we've also gained precision in the second column, previously lost to rounding.

 If you want full access to cell contents, use `gs_read_cellfeed(..., literal = FALSE)` to get a data frame with one per cell.
 Then take your pick from `value`, `input_value`, and `numeric_value`.
 Here's an example with lots of formulas: